KDE/digikam-doc/index.rst

     :alt:
     :target: maintenance_tools.html

-    Maintaining and Optimize Data From Your Collections
+    Maintaining and Optimizing Data For Your Collections

 .. container:: toctile